 Please continue washing your hands often, wearing a mask, and social distancing while on the island.

 All Hachijo Town facilities, including hot spring facilities and community centers, will be closed until 8:00 p.m. through February 7.

 If there is even one infected person on Hachijojima, the town policy may change.

 Reference: Hachijo Town Official Website(Japanese Only)

 The declaration of a state of emergency was lifted on May 25, but it does not change the limited medical resources on the island.
-Those who are planning to visit the island as a tourist are asked to continue refraining from visiting the island for the time being.
+We have been asking visitors to refrain from coming to the island as well, but as of July 1, we will resume accepting visitors.